MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/log-analyze-usage.md

 #### If you manually enabled Azure Rights Management usage logging before the logging change February 22, 2016

 If you used usage logging prior to the logging change, you will have usage logs in your configured Azure storage account.
 Microsoft will not copy these logs from your storage account to the new Azure Rights Management managed storage account as part of this logging change.
-You are responsible for managing the lifecycle of the previously generated logs and can use the [Get-AadrmUsageLog](/powershell/aipservice/get-aadrmusagelog) cmdlet to download your old logs.
+You are responsible for managing the lifecycle of the previously generated logs and can use the [get-aipserviceUsageLog](/powershell/aipservice/get-aipserviceusagelog) cmdlet to download your old logs.
 For example:

-- To download all available logs to your E:\logs folder: `Get-AadrmUsageLog -Path "E:\Logs"`
+- To download all available logs to your E:\logs folder: `get-aipserviceUsageLog -Path "E:\Logs"`

-- To download a specific range of blobs: `Get-AadrmUsageLog –Path "E:\Logs" –FromCounter 1024 –ToCounter 2047`
+- To download a specific range of blobs: `get-aipserviceUsageLog –Path "E:\Logs" –FromCounter 1024 –ToCounter 2047`

-Note that you do not have to download logs using the Get-AadrmUsageLog cmdlet if either of the following applies:
+Note that you do not have to download logs using the get-aipserviceUsageLog cmdlet if either of the following applies:

 -  You activated the Azure Rights Management service on or before February 22, 2016 but did not enable the usage logging feature.